Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Scrum Master is working with a Development Team that has members in different physical locations.
-The Development Team meets in a variety of meeting rooms and has much to do logistically (for example, set up conference calls) before the Daily Scrum.
+### A Scrum Master is working with the Developers that has members in different physical locations.
+The Developers meets in a variety of meeting rooms and has much to do logistically (for example, set up conference calls) before the Daily Scrum.
 What action should the Scrum Master take? (choose the best answer)

-- [ ] Ask the Development Team members to alternate who is responsible for meeting setup.
+- [ ] Ask the Developers members to alternate who is responsible for meeting setup.
-- [ ] Set up the meeting and tell the Development Team that is how it will be done.
+- [ ] Set up the meeting and tell the Developers that is how it will be done.
 - [ ] Inform Management and ask them to solve it.
-- [x] Allow the Development Team to self-manage and determine for itself what to do.
+- [x] Allow the Developers to self-manage and determine for itself what to do.

 **[⬆ Back to Top](#table-of-contents)**

 ### Five new Scrum Teams have been created to build one Product.
-A few of the Developers on one of the Development Teams ask the Scrum Master how to coordinate their work with the other teams.
+A few of the Developers on one of the Developers ask the Scrum Master how to coordinate their work with the other teams.
 What should the Scrum Master do?

 - [ ] Teach the Product Owner to work with the Lead Developers on ordering Product Backlog in a way to avoid too much technical and development overlap during a Sprint.
 - [ ] Collect the Sprint tasks from the teams at the end of their Sprint Planning and merge that into a consolidated plan for the entire Sprint.